By Edward Kliszus

 An Unbalanced Mind is directed by Kelli Maguire with music, lyrics, and book by Al Tapper, and music direction and orchestrations by David Wolfson.

 Ken Rizzo on bass, Greg Landes on drums, Justin Rothberg on guitar, and Noelle Rueschman on Reeds.

-An Unbalanced Mind is a fabulous musical theater production with singing, dancing, and live music provided by great musicians.
-The show boasts marvelous costuming, choreography, lighting, and sound in a marvelous intimate theater space.
-The dance routines and singing in this fresh, new and original musical theater production evoked sheer joy!
+An Unbalanced Mind is a fabulous musical theater production with great musicians providing singing, dancing, and live music.
+The show boasts marvelous costuming, choreography, lighting, and sound in a marvelous, intimate theater space.
+The dance routines and singing in this fresh, new, and original musical theater production evoked sheer joy!

-I caught up to critic Elizabeth Ann Foster and Seth Bisen-Hersch, Author, and Composer of the new musical Love Quirks.
+I caught up with critic Elizabeth Ann Foster and Seth Bisen-Hersch, Author and Composer of the new musical Love Quirks.

 The AMT Theater

-Please click to Donate to the mission of the AMT theater, a beacon of artistic craft and creativity.
-Readers may also enjoy our reviews of Moulin Rouge, Plaza Suite, MJ the Musical, and The Life.
+Please click to Donate to the mission of the AMT Theater, a beacon of artistic craft and creativity.